Poppys Wild Kitchen

 • Preheat oven to 350 degrees.
 Line 1 nine-inch square pan(s) with parchment paper.

-• Put banana, nut milk, cinnamon, salt and vanilla in blender.
+• Put 1 cup firmly packed extra ripe banana, 1 cup homemade nut milk, 1 TB cinnamon, ½ tsp. sea salt, and 1 TB vanilla in a blender.
 Blend on high until very smooth.

-• Place blended banana mixture in a large bowl.
-Sprinkle evenly with raisins or chopped dried fruit.
-Add oats and almond flour.
-Sift baking powder over top.
+• Place the blended banana mixture in a large bowl.
+Sprinkle evenly with ½ cup raisins, chopped dates, dried cherries, or dried fruit of choice.
+Add 2 ½ cups old fashioned rolled oats and ½ cup almond flour.
+Sift 1 ½ tsp. baking powder over top.
 Stir well with a large spoon.
-Mixture will be loose and fluffy once baking powder is incorporated.
+The mixture will be loose and fluffy once baking powder is incorporated.

-• Pour into parchment lined baking dish.
-Level top with a spatula and sprinkle with seeds.
+• Pour into parchment-lined baking dish.
+Level top with a spatula and sprinkle with 4 tsp. sunflower seeds, 1 TB pumpkin seeds, and 1 tsp. flax seeds.
 Press seeds down gently.

 • Bake 25-30 minutes until top is firm.